larrybotha/everything/resources/videos/Huberman Lab Episode 2 - Master Your Sleep & Be More Alert When You're Awake.md

 40:51
 David's really credited with making that discovery.
-Those cells are the main way 40:58 and the only direct way to set the clock, in fact, it's fair to say that light viewed by these melanopsin cells, 41:06 in particular, sunlight, is 1,000 to 10,000 times more effective 41:12 than, say, getting up in darkness and just exercising.
+Those cells are the main way 40:58 and the only direct way to set the clock, in fact, **it's fair to say that light viewed by these melanopsin cells, 41:06 in particular, sunlight, is 1,000 to 10,000 times more effective 41:12 than, say, getting up in darkness and just exercising**.
 That doesn't mean that you shouldn't exercise early in the day in darkness
 41:18
-if that's what you like to do, it will have somewhat an effect on raising your wakefulness early in the day 41:25 and setting these rhythms, and this is because of some other pathways, for the aficionados out there 41:30 who wanna know more neuroscience, here's how it goes, you've got this clock above the roof of your mouth 41:35 that churns out this 24-hour rhythm and it's communicated to all the other organs and tissues of your body, 41:41
+if that's what you like to do, it will have somewhat an effect on raising your wakefulness early in the day 41:25 and setting these rhythms, and this is because of some other pathways, for the aficionados out there 41:30 who wanna know more neuroscience, here's how it goes, **you've got this clock above the roof of your mouth 41:35 that churns out this 24-hour rhythm and it's communicated to all the other organs and tissues of your body, 41:41